timd/Pro-iOS-TableViews/Readme.md

 The book
 --------
-*Source code for Pro iOS Table Views: for iPhone, iPad and iPod Touch* is published by Apress, Inc.
+*Pro iOS Table Views: for iPhone, iPad and iPod Touch* is published by Apress, Inc.

 ISBN-13: 978-0-4302-3348-0 (print)